gslin/press-g-to-google-duckduckgo/README.md

 # press-g-to-google-duckduckgo

 This is an userscript software.
-After installing, you can press `g` in DuckDuckGo's search result page to Google's one.
+After installing, you can press `g` in DuckDuckGo's search result page to Google's.

 ## Install